404Setup/MongoBan/README.md

 - Velocity: 3.4.0+ (WIP)
 - BungeeCord: 1.18.2+ (WIP)

+## MongoBan API
+Mongoban API is not completed, please do not use in the production environment.

 ## Usage Agreement

 MongoBan is a plugin designed to provide advanced banning capabilities for Minecraft server software,